A Life Of Heritage

 The honey bee life cycle

 The honey bee life cycle is amazing!
 The queen goes to laying, three days later the eggs hatch into the larva.
-About day 6 the bees cap the brood and day ten a bee emerges!
+About day 6 the bees cap the brood and on day ten a bee emerges!
 As I have been researching this information it was amazing to think that in such a short time, the colony is growing exponentially.
 You will find included in this post a helpful visual of the honey bee life cycle.

 I hope this video has helped you and I would love to hear from you.
 Please leave me a comment below!
 What did you like most from this video?
 What did you learn?
 What do you do differently?